How To Determine Where A Function Is Continuous

 Professional insights:

-• Use of Software Tools: Utilize software like Mathematica, MATLAB, or Python with libraries like SymPy to analyze the continuity of complex functions.
+• Use of Software Tools: work with software like Mathematica, MATLAB, or Python with libraries like SymPy to analyze the continuity of complex functions.
 These tools can help visualize functions, compute limits, and identify discontinuities.

 • Real-World Modeling: When modeling real-world phenomena, always consider the continuity of the functions you are using.
 Discontinuities can indicate abrupt changes or singularities that may not accurately represent the underlying process.